rhine3/audiomoth-guide/guide.md

 ## Batteries

-### Choosing batteries
+### Choose batteries
 The battery life depends on the type of battery you use.
 Check the battery's *capacity* in milliamp-hours (mAh).
 * Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.
 * On the AudioMoth, the batteries are connected in series, so their capacities do not add up: the capacity of the three batteries connected in series is equal to the capacity of any single battery.

-### Increasing battery life
+### Increase battery life
 With some electronics expertise you can connect different batteries to the device to increase its battery life.
 * The modified bank of batteries should have a higher *capacity* while maintaining the same *voltage*.
 For instance, 3 D batteries have the same voltage as 3 AA batteries, but have a higher capacity, so will last longer.
 * The *voltage* of batteries connected in series (as they are on the AudioMoth) is equal to the number of batteries multiplied by the voltage of each battery.
 AudioMoth v1.0 uses 3 batteries at 1.5 volts each, so the voltage of the battery bank is `3 * 1.5V = 4.5V`.
 * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
 For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.

 ### Battery usage
-Because the AudioMoth doesn’t have an onboard battery, the set time will be lost if the battery falls out.
+Because the AudioMoth doesn’t have an onboard battery, the set time will be lost if a battery is jostled out of place or falls out.
 On AudioMoth firmwares before 1.5.0, the recording schedule will also be lost as well.
-* Masking tape is a cheap, mostly secure way of preventing batteries from falling out
-* We take care not to jostle AudioMoths in transport, and we always bring several extra programmed AudioMoths with us during deployments, just in case we drop one and the batteries fall out.
+Some suggestions to handle this problem are:
+* Reduce the likelihood of batteries being jostled by wrapping masking tape around the back of the AudioMoth
 * While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.
+* Take care not to drop or jostle AudioMoths in transit
+* Bring several extra programmed AudioMoths during deployments, just in case one is dropped and the batteries fall out

-# Create a configuration
+# Configuration
 Before using the AudioMoth, you will typically want to create a custom recording configuration.
+This involves creating a configuration using the AudioMoth-Config computer app.
+We have provided some example configurations below.
+You may save configurations into separate files and reload them from the app.
+When your configuration is created, plug the AudioMoth into the computer to apply it and set the time on the AudioMoth.

+## Create configuration
 Depending on your needs, you may customize the time of day during which recordings are made, the length of each recording, the amount of time the recorder "sleeps" between each recording, and more.
-(But see the information about the [default mode](#default) below, which causes the AudioMoth to start recording immediately).

 In general, AudioMoths that are recording according to a configuration cycle through recording/sleeping phases within "recording periods" that you have already configured.
 For instance, you could set the AudioMoth to record a minute-long file every 10 minutes for the first 6 hours after sunset.
+(But see the information about the [default mode](#default) below, which causes the AudioMoth to start recording immediately).

-Use the [Audiomoth configuration app](https://www.openacousticdevices.info/applications) to create a custom recording schedule for your AudioMoth.
+Download the [Audiomoth configuration app](https://www.openacousticdevices.info/applications) onto your computer to create a custom recording schedule for your AudioMoth.
 The latest version of the configuration app has three tabs to control different aspects of the recorder configurations: Recording Settings, Schedule, and Advanced Settings.

 For a simple and intuitive graphical introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
 The description below includes a few additional details.

-## "Recording settings" tab
+### "Recording settings" tab
 This tab controls the sample rate of recordings, the gain to be used on the microphone, the length and space between recordings, and a few other settings.

-### Sample rate
+#### Sample rate
 Set sample rate as 2x the highest frequency you want to record.

 * **What sample rate should I use?** You should use a sample rate that is 2x higher than the highest frequency you want to record.
 This sample rate is known as the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) and is the minimum sample rate required to resolve a sound at a particular frequency.
 For birds, a 32kHz sample rate is fine.
 For bats' ultrasonic calls, a much higher sample rate is required.